-Remember that a home appraisal and a home inspection are not the same thing.
+Remember that a VA home appraisal and a home inspection are not the same thing.
 Appraisals will not provide you with a detailed look at a property that can help uncover deep-rooted problems and potential pitfalls.

 Here are five great reasons to have a home inspection before you buy:

-Not only are you able to negotiate a lower price, many buyers include clauses in their contract requiring the seller to make the repairs necessary before any money is exchanged.
+Not only can you negotiate a lower price, many buyers include clauses in their contract requiring the seller to make the repairs necessary before any money is exchanged.
 If the seller is unwilling to complete the repairs, estimate the cost and ask them to take that amount off the total.
 Solid facts about the quality and condition of the home can give you valuable bargaining power.

 In the end the most important reason to have a home inspection before you buy is to really know what you’re buying.
 Research your potential home like you would any other major purchase.
 The more you know, the fewer surprises there will be down the road.
 Home inspectors can help you make a decision based on your current budget as well as your future time and money investment.

 Your home is your biggest investment.
 Get connected with an experienced lending team to guide you through the homebuying process.